CISO Roundtable 2024:

 Action: To get up to speed immediately, I spent my evenings taking online courses and reading Docker’s official documentation.
 I also practiced creating containers in a sandbox environment to familiarize myself with the platform.

-Result: Within a week, I was comfortable enough with Docker to set up development environments for the team, and we were able to streamline our deployment process.
+Result: Within a week, I was comfortable enough with Docker to set up development environments for team members, and we were able to streamline our deployment process.
 Ultimately, Docker became an integral part of our workflow, improving deployment speed by 30%.

-5. Describe a time when you had to handle multiple projects simultaneously.
+5. Describe a time when you had to handle several projects simultaneously.
 How did you keep everything on track?

 Situation and Task: As an IT project manager, I simultaneously oversaw three different software implementations for different departments.
 Each project had its own set of requirements and deadlines.